matteobarbera/mavlab_wiki_fork/Simulation.md

 The simulation environments listed here have only been used for very specific purposes and there might not be a lot of know-how around on how to use them.

 #### ARGoS
-*Description:* Large-scale multi-agent simulator.
+Large-scale multi-agent simulator.

 #### unrealCV
-*Description:* Plugin to get high quality visuals from an Unreal Engine scene.
+Plugin to get high quality visuals from an Unreal Engine scene.
 Dynamics must be programmed independently and capturing images can take quite long.

 #### Swarmulator
-*Description:* Lightweight C++ simulator for swarms, written by Mario for his research and thus not actively maintained.
+Lightweight C++ simulator for swarms, written by Mario for his research and thus not actively maintained.